Armenia–European Union relations: Armenia-EU trade

 Armenia benefits from the EU's Generalised Scheme of Preferences plus (GSP+) trading initiative.
 This offers Armenian exports advantageous access to the European single market by allowing complete duty suspension across approximately 66% of all EU tariff lines.
 More than 96% of EU imports eligible for GSP+ preferences from Armenia entered the EU with zero duties in 2017.
 The EU is Armenia's biggest export market, trade with the EU accounts for around 26.7% of Armenia's total trade.
 EU-Armenia trade increased by 15% in 2018 reaching a total value of €1.1 billion.

 In 2022, Armenia's bilateral trade with the EU topped $2.3 billion, making the EU one of Armenia's biggest and most important economic partners.
+In 2023, Armenia's trade with the EU reached $2.7 billion.

 EU assistance to Armenia

+The European Council's Regulation (EC) No 1975/95 of 4 August 1995 provided for food aid to be sent to the people of Armenia.

-The EU is the biggest provider of financial support and a key reform partner in Armenia.
-As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance.
+As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance, and the EU is the biggest provider of financial support and a key reform partner in Armenia.
 The amount allocated to Armenia depends on Armenia's commitment to reforms.
 Certain EU reform targets need to be met before money is paid.
-The planned amount of EU assistance to Armenia for the period 2017-2020 is up to €185 million.
+The amount of EU assistance to Armenia for the period 2017-2020 was up to €185 million.

+During the COVID-19 pandemic, the EU provided €92 million to Armenia to support the country, in addition to €35.6 million in grants as a response to the pandemic.

-In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU will be granting an amount of approximately $3.1 billion USD in aid to Armenia, a 62% increase than the amount promised before.
+In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU would be granting an amount of approximately $3.1 billion USD in aid to Armenia, a 62% increase than the amount promised before.

+Following the 2023 Azerbaijani offensive in Nagorno-Karabakh, the EU allocated €38.4 million in humanitarian aid to provide emergency support to Nagorno-Karabakh Armenians.

+On 5 April 2024, the EU announced a €270 million Resilience and Growth Plan for Armenia for 2024-2027, which includes €200 million in grant assistance and €70 million in grant funding for Armenia.
+Under the EU's Global Gateway Strategy, EU investments in Armenia are expected to reach €2.5 billion.